judithsanchez/scoutly/projectbrief.md

 - **Simplified Debugging**: Direct execution path easier to trace
 - **Reduced Resource Usage**: No background workers needed
 - **Better Reliability**: Fewer moving parts, more predictable behavior

+- All user identity is now session-based (from NextAuth), not environment-based.
+This ensures robust, secure, and production-ready authentication.

+**Note**: Only real authentication is supported.
+Dev auth mode is not available.